ThibaultPhilips-r0663615/guides-api/README.md

 With the downloading of the project and initializing Firebase / Google, we can continue with the databases.
 You can choose between a traditional table based database, ['POSTGRESQL'](https://www.postgresql.org/download/), or the recently more popular document based ['MONGODB'](https://www.mongodb.com/docs/manual/administration/install-community/) database.
 You can choose which on you use in the project configurations later on.

-For installing these databases, we advice you to look on the technologies respective website for a more in-depth guide on how to install their services.
+For installing these databases, I advise you to look on the technologies respective website for a more in-depth guide on how to install their services.
 After installment, you will need the database url, username, password and database in order to connect to it from the REST API.

 ### Environment variables